cesheridan/streamline.vim/README.md

 Alternative approaches are just _too much thinking, or are cumbersome, if one elects to chase a mouse_.

-**Scenarios** include
+**Use Cases** include
 * **Research into established libraries**, viewed from galleries of meaningfully-arranged, many-windowed tabs
 * **Multiple-terminal sessons** where the developer both edits and interacts with static or varying sets of network terminals
 * **File system scans** for quick assessment of what is and is not present in the core directories of an OS instance

-In these scenarios, the developer regularly scans entire tabs, looking for identifying data -- **signs**, mainly window number, that enable navigation to a window of interest.
+The developer repeatedly scans entire tabs, looking for identifying data -- **signs**, mainly window number, that enable navigation to a window of interest.
 Every window has its own key data, best displayed on its own status line, and the feasible maximum information per window-statusline is reduced compared to a statusline that spans the horizontal of a tab. _Concision gains importance._

 Independent of these use cases, _streamline.vim_ is designed for the developer who simply wants a _succinct and visually-quiet statusline of quickly-ascertainable window-state_.